- To achieve their objective of setting up a bank, firms should be ready, willing and organised.

 Please do not send these files password protected.

-The total application fee is currently £25,000 – this may be subject to change in the future.
+The total application fee can be found in the Regulatory Transaction Fees section of the PRA Rulebook – this may be subject to change in the future.
 The whole fee is payable to the FCA and then this is split equally between the FCA and the PRA.
 The preferred method for payment of the fee is via BACS payment, however cheques are also accepted.
 Please refer to the Fees section of the PRA Rulebook and FEES 4 in the FCA Handbook for more information.
 Please note that in the case of a firm withdrawing their application or being refused, and later re-submitting another application, they would need to pay the full fee again.

 When a firm makes a payment, they will need to reference it with their application reference number and firm name and then email their remittance advice and payment details to: firstname.lastname@example.org.